snowmanjy/OpenForum-DataLake/PRD-DATALAKE.md

 ### Step 3: Security
 * **Auth:** Validates JWT signed by SaaS Control Plane.
 * **Isolation:** Mandatory `tenant_id` filter on ALL queries.

+## 6. Implementation Details for the Data Lake:

+* No Lombok.

+* Kafka DTOs: Use Java records (Immutable).

+* JPA Entities: Public constructors are allowed.
+Use standard Getters/Setters.

+* Mapping: Create static from(Event e) helper methods on the Entities to handle the mapping logic cleanly.